michaeldoye/michaeldoye.github.io/_posts/2015-07-09-cpanel-chron-job-backup-mysql-send-email.md

 ```

-Set your time interval for close to whatever time it is now so you can test that it is working.
+Set your time interval to a few minutes from to whatever time it is now so you can test that it is working.
 It will store the file temporarily on your server and then delete once the email has been sent. (with the g-zipped database as an attachment)